 It really doesn’t get much better than a fresh seafood sandwich during summer.
-From shrimp and lobster rolls to grilled Mahi and fried tilapia there are countless types of fish and seafood to use and even more ways to dress up a seafood sandwich sometimes it’s hard to settle on one.
-There are a few basics to know going in, some cardinal rules of seafood sandwich-making that will help nail the balance of flavor, overall consistency (a.k.a. avoiding mush) and deliver the best possible seafood sammy at home.
+From shrimp and lobster rolls to grilled mahi mahi and fried tilapia there are countless types of fish and seafood to use and even more ways to dress up a seafood sandwich sometimes it’s hard to settle on one.
+There are a few basics to know going in, some cardinal rules of seafood sandwich-making that will help nail the balance of flavor, overall consistency (a.k.a., avoiding mush) and deliver the best possible seafood sammy at home.

 You can’t have a sandwich without bread, and yet a lot of people forget that it’s just as important to pick the best possible bread for your seafood sandwich as it is to pick the perfect fish.
 Fish sandwiches tend to be a little heavier than the typical ham or turkey, so you need to pick a bread that can support the fish, as well as anything else you choose to put on your sandwich.

-Take a look at this shrimp po’ boys recipe.
+Take a look at this shrimp po’ boy recipe.
 You’ll notice that it calls for hoagie buns, because this is a hefty sandwich with breaded shrimp, slaw, and sauce.
 This is the best possible bread for this sandwich.
 First of all, everything fits on the bread, so it’ll stay intact, but a soft hoagie will also soak up the flavor from the slaw.

 On the other hand, take this spicy crab club sandwich recipe.
 Since the crab meat is a little lighter and the sandwich is much smaller than a po’ boy, the recipe calls for white toast.
 This way, the sandwich won’t fall apart, but the crab meat is still the star of the meal.

 This is the most important part of a seafood sandwich, overall.
-There are a lot of different fish that work perfectly for a sandwich, but the trick is to find a fish that has a mild flavor and blends well with any other flavors you may want to incpororate.
+There are a lot of different fish that work perfectly for a sandwich, but the trick is to find a fish that has a mild flavor and blends well with any other flavors you may want to incorporate.
 My personal favorites are lobster and crab, shrimp, and any white fish (like cod, tilapia, or catfish).
 These are easy flavors that complement any seasonings and sauces you desire; you can go with a spicy Southwestern sandwich or use sweet Asian flavors to bring out the natural flavor in shrimp or tilapia.
 Also, white fish and shrimp especially are amazing no matter how you cook them, so you could even experiment with the texture of your sandwich by frying, baking, or grilling your fish.

 Or go for a much lighter sandwich by baking your fish instead of coating and frying it, like in this Cajun-style tilapia sandwich recipe.
 The fish is coated in spices and mayo, so you’re definitely not risking flavor by going for a lighter sandwich!

-Kumana Avocado Sauce (pack of 3), $28.99 on Amazon
+Kumana Avocado Sauce (pack of 3), $27.50 on Amazon